Isotope production facility

 The site was chosen for a number of reasons, including its location (106ft above mean sea level), its slightly sloped topography and the availability of a skilled workforce due to its proximity to the university.

 In addition, the University of Florida Training Reactor (UFTR) will ensure the availability of knowledgeable local emergency responders.

 The state of Florida also has an emergency plan in place because of existing power reactors.

-The company was founded in 2009 with the aim of establishing a reliable and commercially-scalable medical diagnostic and therapeutic radioisotopes supply base in the US.
+The company was founded in 2009 with the aim of establishing a reliable and commercially scalable medical diagnostic and therapeutic radioisotope supply base in the US.